-If this is your second time buying a life insurance policy, you may notice that its’ very different from the last time that you purchased a plan, but it’s no less important at age 51.
-Life insurance is the single most essential investments you’ll buy for your family, but there are a lot of people in their 50s that avoid buying life insurance coverage.
+If this is your second time buying a life insurance policy, you may notice that it’s very different from the last time that you purchased a plan, but it’s no less important at age 51.
+Life insurance is the single most essential investment you’ll buy for your family, but there are a lot of people in their 50s who avoid buying life insurance coverage.

 Determine Your Needs

-As a 51 year old you are most likely starting to hunker down on your retirement, your children have most likely left the house, and your home is hopefully close to being paid off.
-If might even be the case that you have grandchildren at this stage of life.
-With all of these potential factors in your life it is not surprising that life insurance may not be a top priority.
+As a 51-year-old, you are most likely starting to hunker down on your retirement, your children have most likely left the house, and your home is hopefully close to being paid off.
+It might even be the case that you have grandchildren at this stage of life.
+With all of these potential factors in your life, it is not surprising that life insurance may not be a top priority.
 The fact of the matter is that it is still extremely important.

 Before you buy an insurance plan, you need to calculate how much life insurance you need, and there are several things you need to account for.
 The first is your debt.
 As we mentioned, your house should be close to being paid off, but that isn’t going to be your only debt, or maybe you still have a lot left on your mortgage.
 All of your debts and unpaid expenses would be passed on to your family if you passed on.
 You’ll also need to account for any funeral costs or possible medical expenses you could rack up.